harryfyjiswalker/arc-vae/README.md

 </p>

 Simultaneously, recent physics-informed deep learning architectures have exhibited success in accurate single-date radiative transfer model inversion.
-Alongside the popular SNAP biophysical processor developed by the European Space Agency [15], Zerah _et al._ (2024) introduced PROSAIL-VAE, which embeds a differentiable PROSAIL decoder into a variational autoencoder.
-The authors train the model on Sentinel-2 imagery from fourteen western European tiles without requiring ground-truth biophysical labels, achieving probabilistic inversion of all PROSAIL parameters with LAI accuracy rivalling SNAP.[14]
-Mensah _et al._ (2025) then demonstrated that an equivalent Transformer-VAE trained exclusively on PROSAIL-simulated data achieves comparable LAI retrieval accuracy (RMSE 0.99 vs 1.16 for PROSAIL-VAE across all test sites), substantially reducing the data requirements of the hybrid approach.[13]
+Alongside the popular SNAP biophysical processor developed by the European Space Agency [16], Zerah _et al._ (2024) introduced PROSAIL-VAE, which embeds a differentiable PROSAIL decoder into a variational autoencoder.
+The authors train the model on Sentinel-2 imagery from fourteen western European tiles without requiring ground-truth biophysical labels, achieving probabilistic inversion of all PROSAIL parameters with LAI accuracy rivalling SNAP.[15]
+Mensah _et al._ (2025) then demonstrated that an equivalent Transformer-VAE trained exclusively on PROSAIL-simulated data achieves comparable LAI retrieval accuracy (RMSE 0.99 vs 1.16 for PROSAIL-VAE across all test sites), substantially reducing the data requirements of the hybrid approach.[14]
 However, these approaches involve single-date inversion, limiting their utility in downstream tasks such as yield prediction that benefit from richer phenological data.
 Further, the models of both Zerah _et al._ and Mensah _et al._ employ independent uniform distributions within physiological bounds as the prior, which constrains parameters to plausible ranges but encodes no crop- or region-specific information.

 ### 2.2.
 ARC-VAE

-For this project, we therefore investigate whether integrating ARC's archetype and decoder into these VAE-based frameworks can combine the complementary strengths of both approaches.
+For this project, we therefore investigate whether integrating the ARC model (here, we use the 'maize' archetype) as a decoder into these VAE-based frameworks can combine the complementary strengths of both approaches.
 We consider that, with respect to ARC, the VAE framework would allow amortisation of the cost of inference through a learned encoder.
 ARC's Monte Carlo solver requires  $N_{MC} = 2 \times 10^6$ PROSAIL forward model evaluations per pixel at inference time, which is paid independently for each pixel, year, and region.
 In contrast, a trained VAE encoder would enable mapping of the full S2 time series directly to the posterior distribution over $(p,h)$ in a single forward pass, with the computational cost of training paid once on simulations sampled from the archetype prior distribution.

-Simultaneously, with respect to the VAE framework, the ARC archetype provides a structured prior over $(p,h)$ -- the posterior distribution of scaling and phenological parameters derived from Sentinel-2 observations -- which naturally replaces the crop-agnostic uniform distributions of Zerah _et al._ and Mensah _et al._ with a physically-grounded, temporally-resolved description of expected canopy dynamics specific to a given crop.
-Further, the ARC decoder enables extraction of the development trajectory of biophysical parameters over the full growing season rather than solely single-date inversion.
+Simultaneously, with respect to the VAE framework, the ARC archetype provides a crop-specific prior over $(p,h)$ -- the posterior distribution of scaling and phenological parameters derived from Sentinel-2 observations -- which naturally replaces the crop-agnostic uniform distributions of Zerah _et al._ and Mensah _et al._ with a physically-grounded, temporally-resolved description of expected canopy dynamics specific to a given crop.
+Further, the ARC decoder enables extraction of the development trajectory of biophysical parameters over the full growing season rather than solely single-date inversion.[11][14][15]

 ## 3. Remote Sensing Technique and Model Architecture